HistogramChart

 Multiple Y-axes

-property which can be set to either left
+position property which can be set to either left or right.

 When you specify multiple Y-axes, the chart automatically assigns data series to Y-axes based on the unique units of the data.
 The first unique unit is assigned to the left Y-axis, and the second unique unit to the right Y-axis.
 Note that any additional data series with different units from those already used will not be displayed.